-I was inspired to become a dog trainer when my Border Collie Gracie developed behavioral problems.
-I had always loved training, but when Gracie was struggling, it affected both of our lives, and I had to learn how to help both of us.
+Like many other dog trainers, I started studying dog training when my Border Collie Gracie developed behavioral problems.
+I had always loved training, but when Gracie was struggling, it affected both of our lives.
+While learning how to help her, I learned the science behind dog behavior, and began going to dog training conferences, seminars and workshop to find out how to treat all kinds of behaviors.

 When she was about one and a half years old she began barking and lunging at other dogs during walks.
 It was embarrassing, and sometimes frightening.
 I started to dread taking her out for walks.
 It was fascinating finding out why she was behaving that way, and wonderful knowing her behavior could change.
 Watching her learn to like other dogs was a great feeling that I wanted to share with others.